 The Company has taken advantage of the exemption allowed under section 408 of the Companies Act 2006 and has not presented its own Statement of Comprehensive Income in these financial statements.
-The profit after tax of the parent Company for the year was £nil (2020: £nil).
+The loss after tax of the parent Company for the year was £14,624,000 (2021: £nil).